Canidae: Pleistocene epoch

 All canids have a similar basic form, as exemplified by the gray wolf, although the relative length of muzzle, limbs, ears, and tail vary considerably between species.
 With the exceptions of the bush dog, the raccoon dog and some domestic dog breeds, canids have relatively long legs and lithe bodies, adapted for chasing prey.
 The tails are bushy and the length and quality of the pelage vary with the season.
 The muzzle portion of the skull is much more elongated than that of the cat family.
 The zygomatic arches are wide, there is a transverse lambdoidal ridge at the rear of the cranium and in some species, a sagittal crest running from front to back.
 The bony orbits around the eye never form a complete ring and the auditory bullae are smooth and rounded.
 Females have three to seven pairs of mammae.

 All canids are digitigrade, meaning they walk on their toes.
 The tip of the nose is always naked, as are the cushioned pads on the soles of the feet.
 These latter consist of a single pad behind the tip of each toe and a more-or-less three-lobed central pad under the roots of the digits.
 Hairs grow between the pads and in the Arctic fox the sole of the foot is densely covered with hair at some times of the year.
 With the exception of the four-toed African wild dog (Lycaon pictus), five toes are on the forefeet, but the pollex (thumb) is reduced and does not reach the ground.
 On the hind feet are four toes, but in some domestic dogs, a fifth vestigial toe, known as a dewclaw, is sometimes present, but has no anatomical connection to the rest of the foot.
 In some species, slightly curved nails are non-retractile and more-or-less blunt while other species have sharper, partially-retractile claws.

-The penis in male canids is supported by a baculum and contains a structure called the bulbus glandis, which creates a copulatory tie that lasts for up to an hour during mating.
+The canine penis contains a baculum and a structure called the bulbus glandis that expands during copulation, forming a copulatory tie that lasts for up to an hour.
 Young canids are born blind, with their eyes opening a few weeks after birth.
 All living canids (Caninae) have a ligament analogous to the nuchal ligament of ungulates used to maintain the posture of the head and neck with little active muscle exertion; this ligament allows them to conserve energy while running long distances following scent trails with their nose to the ground.
 However, based on skeletal details of the neck, at least some of the Borophaginae (such as Aelurodon) are believed to have lacked this ligament.